 & Ankle Supination (High Arch) Treatment

 Ankle pronation occurs when the ankle tilts inwards, putting more weight on the inner side of the foot.
 Ankle supination occurs when the ankle tilts outwards, putting more weight on the outer side of the foot.

 While pronation and supination are natural side-to-side movements of the feet when a person walks and runs, excessive pronation and supination places more stress on the inner or outer side of the foot respectively.

 When observed from the back, the ankles are pronated if the feet are leaning heavily on the inner side.

 When observed from the back, the ankles are supinated if the feet are leaning heavily on the outer side.

 As you can see from the examples above, most foot conditions are caused by improper foot structure or uneven pressure on the feet.
 It is crucial to wear fitting shoes and insoles that provide proper support and cushioning.
-Considering the fact that everyone has a slightly different foot shape, most mass-manufactured shoes simply do not provide the adequate support required.
+Considering the fact that everyone has a slightly different foot shape, most mass-manufactured shoes might not provide the adequate support required.
 If you have a hard time finding a pair of fitting shoes or your condition does not improve even when you are wearing a pair of fitting shoes, it is time to seek professional help.